-A. INTACT ANIMAL PERMIT
+2. INTACT ANIMAL LICENSE

-An Intact Animal permit is required to keep a dog or cat exempt from being sterilized as mandated by State Law when released from an animal shelter.
+An Intact Animal License is required to keep a dog or cat exempt from being sterilized as mandated by State Law when released from an animal shelter.
 The animal must be registered with a nationally or internationally recognized animal registry organization.
-No person shall breed or allow to be bred a dog or cat for which an Intact animal permit has been issued unless accompanied by a Hobby breeder permit.
+No person shall breed or allow to be bred a dog or cat for which an Intact Animal License has been issued unless accompanied by a Hobby Breeder Permit.